IBM-Cloud/openwhisk-darkvisionapp/README.md

 ### Build the Frame Extractor Docker image

-Extracting frames from a video is achieved with ffmpeg. ffmpeg is not available to an OpenWhisk action written in JavaScript or Swift.
+Extracting frames and audio from a video is achieved with ffmpeg. ffmpeg is not available to an OpenWhisk action written in JavaScript or Swift.
 Fortunately OpenWhisk allows to write an action as a Docker image and can retrieve this image from Docker Hub.